-Still, the existing research makes it clear that taking care of your gut is an essential piece of achieving and maintaining a healthy weight.
+Still, the existing research clarifies that caring for your gut is essential to achieving and maintaining a healthy weight.

 How does this work, and what can you do to optimize your gut health?
 We share the details below.

 Gut health is more than digesting your food without bloating or bathroom issues (although this is important!).
 A healthy gut is diverse, with many types of beneficial bacteria in healthy ratios.3

 Your gut microbiome is made up of trillions of bacteria, fungi, and other microorganisms.3 They exist entirely separate from us with their own genetic material and outnumber human cells nearly ten to one.4 Over time, we have evolved with the bacteria as it’s become an essential part of our bodies.

 The primary functions of your gut bacteria include:5

 - Protection against pathogens

 - Support for digestion and absorption

 - Fermentation of dietary fiber to produce beneficial metabolites called short-chain fatty acids (SCFAs)